mobieto/skillsbuild-proj/Scrum_Master.md

 - Further discuessed the next steps

 Conclusion:
--We have decided to have a zoom call on the 20th of February in order to create the demo recording.
+- We have decided to have a zoom call on the 20th of February in order to create the demo recording.

+Sprint 2 - 6th March 2024
+Scrum Master: injae Lee
+Details:
+- Met group at 11am to discuss which to choose from the list of user stories for the Sprint 2 project.
+- During the lab session, we check the list selected by our group with supervisor.

+Conclusion:
+- Everyone decided which list to do and started coding.